How-to: Go to the Bathroom When Overlanding

 Photo by REI

-We stick with the tried and true zip-lock bag when we travel, but they are not always the most discreet of solutions.
-Wag bags are widely available at most outdoors stores and can be ordered in bulk online, so you always have one in your vehicle when nature calls.
+If you’re looking for something more discreet than a zip-lock bag, wag bags are widely available at most outdoors stores and can be ordered in bulk online, so you always have one in your vehicle when nature calls.
 Leave No Trace, in conjunction with the National Forest Service, recommend Cleanwaste GO Anywhere waste bags.
 With a built-in “poo powder,” the GO Anywhere bags begin breaking down human waste and can hold up to 32 ounces of material.

 If you aren’t sure if you are in a sensitive environment or not, err on the side of caution and haul your waste and toilet paper out with you.
 There is nothing worse than traveling into the woods and finding that someone else has left their waste and trash behind for you to enjoy.

-For more information and tips on using the bathroom while overlanding, check out this great video from Matt and Tim.
+For more information and tips on using the bathroom while overlanding, check out this great video from Overland Expo instructors Matt and Tim.

 Photo by Brett Willhelm